-(2) Verification of the buckling resistance in compression may be omitted when the relative slenderness is λ ≤ 0,2 or when the design value of the compression force is 𝑁Ed ≤ 0,04 𝑁cr, see 8.3.1.2.
+(2) Verification of the buckling resistance in compression may be omitted when the relative slenderness is ≤ 0,2 or when the design value of the compression force is 𝑁Ed ≤ 0,04 𝑁cr, see 8.3.1.2.

 (3) For members with asymmetric Class 4 cross-sections, the additional moment ΔMEd due to the eccentricity of the centroidal axis of the effective section should be considered, see 8.2.2.5(3).
 Verification should be in accordance with 8.3.3 or 8.3.4.